Stolen Vehicle Injury Compensation Claims

-To be eligible to make a claim, a Claimant must have reported the accident to the police within 5 days for damage to property; or within 14 days for personal injury.
-A crime number will have been issued, which must be produced when making an application.
+To be eligible to make a claim, you must have reported the accident to the police within 5 days for damage to property; or within 14 days for personal injury.
+You will be issued a crime number, which must be produced when making an application.

-Is there a time limit for making a claims?
+Is there a time limit for making a claim?

 How does the MIB assess and pay claims?

-An experienced personal injury solicitor will be able to advise and assist in the collation of this evidence.
+An experienced personal injury solicitor will be able to advise you and assist in the collation of this evidence.

-In addition the Claimant will need to obtain medical evidence that determines the extent of the injury, its recovery period and any long term consequences to both health and financial loss.
-The medical evidence will also need to support a claim of 'causation' where a link between the injuries and the accident has been established.
+In addition, you will need to obtain medical evidence that determines the extent of your injury, its recovery period and any long term consequences to both health and financial loss.
+The medical evidence will also need to support a claim of 'causation' where a link between your injuries and the accident has been established.